Minimalist Kitchen Ideas

 Close-up of the materials, textures, and finishes that define the minimalist look in this kitchen.

-Minimalist Kitchen alternate angle
+Minimalist Kitchen — alternate perspective

 An alternate perspective showing how minimalist design elements work together in this kitchen.